-If you want to connect your solar panel system to the grid, the solar panel installer will have to contact your utility company and they will schedule a day when they can perform the activity.
+If you want to connect your solar panel system to the grid, the installer will have to contact your utility company, and they will schedule a day when they can perform the activity.

 Step 8: Commissioning and inspection

-After finishing everything and testing, the local government will send someone, most of the time from a third party company to commission the solar panel system, this is to make sure that the system meets local electric and fire codes.
+After finishing everything and testing, the local government will usually send someone from a third-party company to commission the solar panel system.
+This is to ensure the system meets local electric and fire codes.

-This process will take one day, but sending a request for commissioning to actually do it, will take several days depending on the availability of the officials.
+This process will take one day, but sending a request for commissioning to do it, will take several days, depending on the availability of the officials.

 From my experience, this process will take between 1 to two weeks.